Autocrit/cnc_pendant_to_duet/README.md

 ## Notes

-1. Other may have different pin arrangements.
+1. Other CNC pendants may have different pin arrangements.
 1. This PCB was tested with a Duet 3, but not with a Duet 2 or a PanelDue.
 1. There is a small change needed to the Arduino firmware.
 1. I don't know what I'm doing.
 Use at your own risk.